-Brad Pitt Gushes Over Angelina Jolie’s New Film Despite Nasty Divorce — ‘It Is Her Best Work Yet’
+Brad Pitt Gushes Over Angelina Jolie’s New Film Despite Tough Divorce — ‘It’s Her Best Work Yet’

 Brad Pitt is giving credit where it’s due!
-Despite his nasty divorce with Angelina Jolie, he has nothing but nice things to say about his ex.
+Despite his tough divorce with Angelina Jolie, he has nothing but nice things to say about his ex.
 Brad thinks Angelina’s new film is her ‘best work yet!’
 Here’s our EXCLUSIVE!

 Angelina Jolie, 42, and Brad Pitt, 53, have faced their fair share of ups and downs since their public split, but they both still want the best for each other.
 Angelina just put her heart and soul into her latest project First They Killed My Father and her estranged husband Brad couldn’t be more proud of her accomplishment.
 “Despite all the stress and tension between them, Brad is still very proud of Angelina’s latest film and thinks it is her best work yet,” an insider close to the actor tells HollywoodLife.com EXCLUSIVELY.
 “He has seen it and he has been telling friends what a great job Angelina did on the film.
 He’s been very supportive of everything surrounding Angelina’s project.”